Riham2025/OOPStudy/OOP.md

 3. Static Constructor :

+- What Is It?
+A special constructor that initializes static data.

+Runs once when the class is used the first time.

 - Purpose:
 Initializes static fields of a class.
 It runs once only — the first time the class is used.